hassy/hassy.github.com/_posts/2021-01-20-production-load-testing.md

 That 100% coverage point is often related to load testing third-party services and dependencies.
 This has to be decided on a case by case basis, but again: you can always add a load testing specific branch in your code and no-op some operations, or call a mock.
 It’s OK to do that if you have a 10 step process and you’re not really testing the last one - you’ve still tested the other 9.

+Some vendors have specific policies around load testing.
+Either way, it can't hurt to reach out and ask.

 ### Cost

 Yes, you will be be using additional resources by adding extra traffic, both to generate that traffic and to serve it.
 Ultimately, it’s a case-by-case call.
 You might need to put an estimation together.
 At the end of the day, it’s up to you to decide whether it’s worth it or not, but the arguments against could probably be used against other kinds of testing, like spending time to write unit tests, or pay for non-prod environments — and you probably have both of those.